How to Cook Shishito Peppers

 - Japanese Cucumber Salad

-Pin This
+Pin It

 Ingredients

-- 1 tablespoon neutral oil of your choice (olive, vegetable, canola, grapeseed, etc)
+- 1 tablespoon neutral oil of your choice (olive, vegetable, canola, grapeseed, etc.)

 - 6 ounces shishito peppers

-- Kosher salt to taste
+- Kosher salt (to taste)

 Instructions

-- Heat the oil in a large skillet over medium high heat.
+- Heat the oil in a large skillet over medium-high heat.
 Add the peppers, and turn them every couple of minutes, as they brown on the bottom, until they are browned in spots and blistered all over.
 This will take about 10 minutes total.

 - Toss the peppers with salt and serve warm or at room temperature.